 SPT is committed to promoting equality of opportunity for our customers and staff.
 Our services and activities have a strong focus on connecting people to the places they need to go and improving the journey experience for all.
-This commitment is one we continue to actively manage and is at the heart of everything we do as an organisation.
+This commitment is at the heart of everything we do as an organisation.